 With proper planning, you can determine the answer to all of the above questions while you are still in control of all your faculties.
-Without proper planning, determining incapacity often requires a public process involving the court system, including unfortunate occasions when the person stepping forward to “help” is NOT the person you’d wish to have making crucial decisions about your care and the care of your assets.
-In a worst case scenario, a judge could appoint a family member who is unable to resist the temptation of easy access to money.
-Financial Elder Abuse is shockingly common.
-No one wants to believe this of a family member, but it happens, and happens frequently.
+Without proper planning, determining incapacity often requires a public process involving the court system, including unfortunate occasions when the person stepping forward to help is not the person you’d wish to have making crucial decisions about your care and assets.
+In a worst-case scenario, a judge could appoint a family member who is unable to resist the temptation of easy access to money.

-Perhaps a more common scenario is that the judge appoints someone who has neither the bandwidth, nor the knowledge to adequately research the choices before them.
-For example: The national average cost for monthly nursing home care is about $6,753.
-For a private room in California, the monthly cost is closer to $14,783 and in New York it is almost $17,000.
+Another common scenario is that the judge appoints someone who has neither the knowledge, nor ability, to adequately research the choices before them.
+For example, the national median cost for nursing home care in a private room is about $8,517 per month, according to Genworth’s 2019 Cost of Care Survey.
+For a private room in California, the monthly median cost is $10,646 and in New York, it is $12,349.
 Where would you prefer to be housed?
-Though selecting a care facility is just part of the broader conversation, these figures provide an idea of why one might consider planning for not only power of attorney, but specifying further details of care and responsibility.
+Although selecting a care facility is just part of the broader conversation, these figures provide an idea of why one might consider planning for not only power of attorney, but specifying further details of care and responsibility.

-I believe that taking control of these decisions while you still can is crucial.
-There are important steps to assure you have a voice in your own care and management of assets.
+It’s crucial to take control of these decisions while you still can.
+The three steps below can help ensure that you have a voice in your own care and management of assets.

-- Create an Advance Healthcare Directive to specify your health care preferences.
-This lets your physician, family and friends know the types of special treatment you want or don’t want at the end of life, your desire for diagnostic testing, surgical procedures, and resuscitation.
+1. Create an Advanced Healthcare Directive to specify your health care preferences.
+This lets your physician, family and friends know the types of special treatment you want or don’t want at the end of life, your desire for diagnostic testing, surgical procedures and resuscitation.

-- Appoint Durable Power of Attorney.
-This is an agent who can manage your financial affairs, and conduct other business on your behalf.
+2. Appoint a Durable Power of Attorney.
+This is an agent who can manage your financial affairs and conduct other business on your behalf.
 The agent should be someone you trust implicitly, someone who will not take advantage of you.
-This document can be custom tailored to meet your specific needs.
+This document can be tailored to meet your specific needs.

 None of us wants to envision a future where we are facing such an intractable foe as Alzheimer’s.
-Nonetheless, working closely with your attorney to determine your own plan for incapacity will reduce the chance for fraudulent activity, lighten the burden on those you love, and help ensure that your last years are as consistent with your wishes as possible.
-Ultimately, by dealing with this unpleasant task now, you, and the people you love, may enjoy the highest possible quality of life later on.
+Nonetheless, working closely with your attorney to determine your own plan for incapacity will reduce the chance for fraudulent activity, lighten the burden on those you love and help ensure that your last years are as consistent with your wishes as possible.
+Ultimately, by planning ahead, you and your loved ones may enjoy the highest possible quality of life later on.